Bylaws of SIEF

 Art 13: Each Working Group must have a recognizable structure with a Working Group Board, regulations, and a membership list, which shall be submitted to the SIEF secretariat.
 Working Groups must organize periodical assemblies and provide yearly reports to the Executive Board.
 In addition, they must keep their records and submit them to the SIEF secretariat when they cease activities.
 The Working Groups are regulated by the statutes adopted by the SIEF Executive Board

 Art 14: The President represents the Society and shall be responsible - together with the Vice-Presidents - for the scholarly profile and activity of the Society.
 He or she is also responsible for convening meetings of the Executive Board and the General Assembly.

 Art 15: The Executive Board may decide on a division of responsibilities for its two Vice-presidents.
 The Vice-Presidents are responsible for the functioning of the secretariat, the website and SIEF publication endeavours.

 Art 16: If a Board member has reason to step down from office during his/her term, the Board may appoint a new interim member in his or her stead who then may stand for election at the next membership meeting.

-Art 17: The congress of the Society should be held at least every three years.
-The organisation of the congress shall be entrusted to a local organising committee consisting of local members, the president, vice-presidents and 1-2 members of the executive board, as well as the secretariat of the Society.
+Art 17: The congress of the Society is to be held every two years; it shall be held at least every three years.
+The organisation of the congress shall be entrusted to a local organising committee.
+The Executive Board appoints the Scientific Committee consisting of members of the local committee and members of the SIEF executive board.

 Art 18: Amendments of the bylaws shall be decided upon by simple majority of the General Assembly.
 Proposals must be made by at least five members of the Society and submitted to the President at least six (6) months before the next meeting of the General Assembly.
 Any proposals for modification of the bylaws should be published on the SIEF website before the meeting of the Assembly.